-The vast majority of businesses (unless they’re operating as sole traders) will need to pay registration fees or filing fees to establish their official business entity with the Australian Securities and Investments Commission.
-These fees can range from $417–$506, depending on the type of company you register, and the possible business entities you could establish include a:
+The vast majority of businesses (unless they’re operating as sole proprietors) will need to pay incorporation fees or filing fees to establish their official business entity with their province.
+These fees can vary depending on your province, and the possible business entities you could establish include a:

-With your business entity set to go, many businesses will also need to spend some money on the appropriate licences and permits, such as a food licence or occupational licences.
-Exactly what you need will depend on your specific business and your state/territory.
+With your business entity set to go, many businesses will also need to spend some money on the appropriate licences and permits, such as a sales tax permit or occupational licences.
+Exactly what you need will depend on your specific business and your province.

-Finally, a business insurance policy will require an up-front investment but will also give you some much-needed peace of mind.
+Finally, a business insurance policy will require an upfront investment but will also give you some much-needed peace of mind.
 Again, the type of policy you need will differ from business to business.
-Many business owners opt for a general liability policy, but others might need product insurance or even property insurance if they have a bricks-and-mortar location.
+Many business owners opt for a general liability policy, but others might need product liability insurance or even property insurance if they have a brick-and-mortar location.